 The Aroona Hut (now a ruin) was built in the 1920’s, and was used by Hans Heysen as a base for his many painting trips to this region.

 Heysen Trail Map Sheet 8

-Besides the breathtaking, high altitude views throughout the first half of the day, my highlight was picking the brains of some fellow hikers who were nearing the end of their journey.
+Aside from the breathtaking high altitude views, my highlight for the day was picking the brains of several trail hikers who were nearing the end of their journey.
 An end-to-end group, run by the Friends of the Heysen Trail, had just arrived at my shady lunch spot puffing and panting, but in a celebratory mood.
-They were just two days from completing the entire trek; the relief of their faces was palpable as they marched into camp with their poles held high.
+They were just two days from completing the entire trek.
+The relief on their faces was palpable as they marched into camp with their hiking poles held toward the sky.

-I had the opportunity to have a chat to these hearty hikers over lunch and pick their brains on the trail and exactly how I was going to get through the next two months.
-‘Just enjoy the experience’ was the main advice, ‘you’ll never get a chance to do it again’.
+I tried to gather their advice on how they thought I would get through the next two months.
+‘Just enjoy the experience’ was the main advice, ‘you’ll probably never get a chance to do it again’.
+Amen!

 A majority of the hikers had walked the trail over the past 6 years.
 To commit to something for this extended period of time is an enormous undertaking.
 I can only imagine the tight-knit bonds this group must have created over this period; an experience completely contrasting to the one I was about to undertake.
 I felt fleetingly jealous as I finished my canned tuna, hoisted my 95L Black Wolf rucksack over my shoulders and disappeared alone over the nearest hill.
 I had a distinctively different project ahead of me.

 All the details.

 Free + National Parks Pass.